At least 4 dead in Houston as destructive storms lash Texas and Louisiana with strong winds and flood threats | KRDO

 Major flooding has prompted water rescues in at least one Texas city.
 As many as 20 drivers had to be helped from rising water in Bryan, about 100 miles northwest of Houston, police said.

-Power outages have left nearly 1 million homes and businesses in the dark across Texas on Thursday.
-More than 155,000 are also without power in Louisiana as storms batter the state, as well.
+Power outages left more than 900,000 homes and businesses in the dark across Texas as of Thursday night.
+More than 200,000 are also without power in Louisiana as storms batter the state.

-Tornadoes could crop up in Texas and Louisiana, accompanied by destructive winds and golf ball-sized hail.
+Possible tornadoes posed a risk in Texas and Louisiana, and carried the threat of destructive winds and golf ball-sized hail.
 A reported tornado in Convent, Louisiana, downed trees and power poles late Thursday, the Storm Prediction Center said.

 Parts of Texas and western Louisiana are under a rare Level 4 of 4 high risk of excessive rainfall Thursday, the Weather Prediction Center said.
 More than 600,000 people live in the high-risk zone.